-A well fixed tarpaulin / marquee can help mitigate some bad, wet, cold or hot weather and if used make sure it's anchored to prevent being blown away or rain running into the pool.
-It will help prevent dust blowing onto wet EPOTEC.
-(Windblown dust leads to rough/hard/gritty finish which is uncomfortable to touch).
-If in a leafy area consider a temporary shade cloth to prevent leaves falling on wet paint.
-IB
+A well-fixed tarpaulin / marquee can help mitigate some bad, wet, cold or hot weather and touch).
+If in a leafy area, consider a temporary shade cloth to prevent leaves falling on wet paint.

+Pool Cover: if used make sure it's anchored to prevent being blown away or rain running into the pool.
+It will help prevent dust blowing onto wet coating.
+(Windblown dust leads to rough/hard/gritty finish which is uncomfortable to